 What are toxicity-weighted concentrations?

-Toxicity-weighted concentrations are provided in the Microdata (air and water).
+Toxicity-weighted concentrations are provided in the RSEI Geographic Microdata (for air and water).
 This is an appropriate metric for comparing levels of potential impact between geographic areas and for smaller-scale environmental justice analyses, because, unlike RSEI Score, it does not include the number of people exposed.
 With population excluded from the calculation, the toxicity-weighted concentration allows thinly populated, but highly burdened areas to be identified, but it may not be as useful as RSEI Score for other screening-level analyses, such as for prioritizing facilities and industries for pollution reduction-related activities and initiatives.

 Users should note that toxicity-weighted concentrations and RSEI Scores are aggregated differently.
 RSEI Scores are designed to be fully additive- you can add RSEI Scores for groups of chemicals, facilities, geographic areas, etc., and, because the risk-related impact (score) is expressed using an estimated dose rather than concentration, you can add RSEI Scores for air and water together.
 Toxicity-weighted concentrations, on the other hand, cannot be added together for the air and water exposure pathways, they must be analyzed separately.
 They are, however, designed to be additive across chemicals for the same geographic area since they are relatively weighed, but must be averaged when combining geographic areas; air and water toxicity-weighted concentrations cannot be added.